 Alternate day approach

 The alternate-day approach involves fasting every other day.
-Although it is a very effective method, it requires high understanding of how your body behaves.
+Although it is a very effective method, it requires a high understanding of how your body behaves.
 Therefore, it is usually not recommended for beginners as it could be strenuous to the body and people with other health complications such as stomach ulcers and diabetes.

 Meal skipping approach

 This involves skipping some meals of the day depending on your schedule or hunger times.
 This method is also ideal for beginners because it is easier to implement but as effective as other methods.
-You can start by meal skipping and gradually adapt other more complex fasting techniques for maximum benefits.
+You can start by meal skipping and gradually adopt other more complex fasting techniques for maximum benefits.